numeract/rflow/README.md

 ```

-### Pipeline
+### Pipelines

-1. Create your function, e.g. `f <- function(...) ...`
+1. Create your function, e.g. `f <- function(...) {...}`
 - `rflow` works best with pure functions, i.e. functions
 that depended only on their inputs (and not on variables outside the function
 frame) and do not produce any side effects (e.g. printing,  modifying variables
 in the global environment).

-2. `rflow` the function using `make_rflow`: `rf <- make_rflow(f))`
+2. `rflow` the function: `rf <- make_rflow(f))`

 3. When pipelining `rf` into another `rflow` function, simply supply `rf()`
 as an argument, for example: `rf(x) %>% rf2(y) %>% rf3(z)`

 4. At the end of the `rflow` pipeline you must use `collect()` to collect
-the actual data and not just the cache structure.
+the actual data (and not just the cache structure).

 ### Shiny

-Shiny uses reactive values to know what changes took place and what to
+Shiny from RStudio uses reactive values to know what changes took place and
-recompute.
-It is thus possible to use a series of reactive elements in Shiny
+what to recompute.
+It is thus possible to use a series of reactive elements
-to prevent expensive re-computations from taking place.
+in Shiny to prevent expensive re-computations from taking place.
 Example:

 ```
 rv1 <- reactive({